 Research and development ("R&D") expenditures represent investments intended to keep the Company's products at the leading edge of time and frequency technology and enhance competitiveness for future revenues.
-As a percentage of consolidated revenue, R&D spending for the years ended April 30, 2014 and 2013 was approximately 8% each year.
-In fiscal year 2014, the Company continued the accelerated level of development that began in fiscal year 2013 of new satellite payload microwave receivers/converters from DC to Ka band.
-These satellite payload products are anticipated to be available for customer evaluation and new contract awards in early fiscal year 2015.
-In addition to the satellite payload products, internal R&D spending includes development and improvement of quartz-based and rubidium atomic clocks, development of new GPS-based synchronization products and further enhancement of the capabilities of the Company's line of low g-sensitivity and ruggedized rubidium oscillators.
+As a percentage of consolidated revenue, R&D spending for the years ended April 30, 2015 and 2014 was approximately 7% and 8%, respectively.
+During fiscal year 2015, the Company continued the development of new satellite payload microwave receivers/converters from DC to Ka band although at a decreasing level compared to fiscal year 2014 since development is nearly complete and the products are ready for customer evaluation and new contract awards in calendar year 2015.
+Internal R&D spending also includes development of quartz-based and rubidium atomic clocks, development of new GPS-based synchronization products and further enhancement of the capabilities of the Company's line of low g-sensitivity and ruggedized rubidium oscillators.
+Included in these efforts are product design and process improvements to enhance product manufacturability and reduce production costs.

 The Company also continued to engage in customer-funded development activity the cost of which appears in cost of revenues, thus reducing the level of internal R&D spending.
 Although funding is obtained from customers, the Company retains the rights to any products developed.
 The Company will continue to devote significant resources to develop new products, enhance existing products and implement efficient manufacturing processes.
-For fiscal year 2015, the Company anticipates that internal research and development spending will be less than 10% of revenues.
+For fiscal year 2016, the Company anticipates that internal research and development spending will exceed the amount expended during fiscal year 2015 but will remain at less than 10% of revenues.
 The Company believes that internally generated cash and cash reserves are adequate to fund these development efforts.